Petplan Promotes the Benefits of Pets in the Workplace

 Philadelphia, PA (June 16, 2011) – While the expression “working like a dog” is well-known, employers have an opportunity to turn that on its head by inviting employees to “work with a dog” on Friday, June 24th as companies across the nation celebrate “Take Your Dog to Work Day, ®” sponsored by Pet Sitters International(PSI).
 Started in 1999, this day provides much joy into the daily activities of a bustling office.
 And while celebrated just once a year, research from the American Pet Products Manufactures Association (APPMA) continues to show the ongoing, positive benefits of a pet presence within the office.
 A clear majority of workers surveyed by APPMA felt that having pets in the workplace lead to a more creative environment, lessened absenteeism and improved the relationship between managers and employees.

-Petplan, America’s top rated pet insurance company proudly participates in “Take Your Dog to Work Day ®” but not just on an annual basis.
+Petplan, America’s top rated pet insurance provider proudly participates in “Take Your Dog to Work Day ®” but not just on an annual basis.
 Every day is “Take Your Dog to Work Day ®” at Philadelphia-based Petplan as the company promotes the physical and emotional benefits – for both pet parent and pets – of sharing time with your favorite four-legged companion.

 Encouraging our employees to bring their pets to work helps to foster a uniquely creative work environment,” says Natasha Ashton, Co-Founder of Petplan.
 “Happy employees are productive employees and this ‘perk’ certainly has given us a distinct advantage in attracting new talent.
 So many prospective employees place a real premium on being able to bring their pets to work as it provides more quality time with their beloved companions and reduces care costs such as dog walkers or pet sitters.
 Most importantly though, we have found that sharing our office with our pets serves to reaffirm our strong commitment to the good health of pets – both our own and our policyholders’ pets.”